10 Push Notification Best Practices for eCommerce Brands

 When setting up your push campaigns, think hard about the ideal days of the week (and time of the day) to send them.

-Many of you will have customer-bases in the US, but it’s still important to adapt to which timezone they’re in.
+Many of you will have customer bases in the US, but it’s still important to adapt to which timezone they’re in.

-Reasearch shows that retail apps get the best CTR from push notifications during the hours of 8-9am, and 6-8pm.
+Research shows that retail apps get the best CTR from push notifications during the hours of 8-9am, and 6-8pm.

 The most effective days to send push notifications tend to be Monday and Tuesday.